MicroTiles

 MicroTiles are discontinued modular rear projection cube units designed, developed and marketed by Christie Digital.
 The building-block nature of the system made the configuration of the overall screen area and shape flexible.
 This allowed for simple traditional rectangular displays, and more complex non-standard shapes.

-MicroTile units have sensors to detect whether there is another unit next to it, allowing the display controller to automatically determine the tile layout and the size and magnification of the video picture to be displayed across the screen area.
+MicroTile units had sensors to detect whether there is another unit next to it, allowing the display controller to automatically determine the tile layout and the size and magnification of the video picture to be displayed across the screen area.

 Launch

 The system was in development for two years before being launched.
-It was first publicly announced during an SEGD conference in New York on 11 November 2009.
-The official launch event was at the Touch nightclub in Manhattan, New York, on 9 December 2009.
+It was first publicly announced during an SEGD conference in New York on November 11, 2009.
+The official launch event was at the Touch nightclub in Manhattan, New York, on December 9, 2009.

-The launch in Europe was at the ISE trade show in Amsterdam, 2–4 February 2010.
+The launch in Europe was at the ISE trade show in Amsterdam, February 2–4, 2010.

-Following North America and Europe, the system was launched in Japan on 22 April 2010, and then throughout the rest of Asia throughout the following months.
+Following North America and Europe, the system was launched in Japan on April 22, 2010, and then throughout the rest of Asia in the following months.